cmgdragon/dragon-lightbox/README.md

 </div>
 ```

-It also work recursively, that is, resources don't require to be direct childs of the container.
+- It also works recursively, that is, resources don't require to be direct childs of the container.

 ### Identifying container items
 During the instance creation, each resource automatically receives a `data-id` attribute with an **integer** value.
 You can also preset this attribute that is used for opening the lightbox programatically and [bind new html elements](#binding).